Canadian Knowledge Hub

 Participants attend six Statistics Canada–led sessions, which form the core foundation of the certificate.
 These sessions focus on understanding, accessing, interpreting, and responsibly using Canadian data, with an emphasis on practical relevance for the volunteering and giving sector.

-Participants attend three Case Study Webinars, which complement the Statistics Canada sessions by showing how data, volunteer management practices, and evidence-informed decision-making are applied in real organizational and community settings.
+Participants attend three Case Study or Skills Development webinars, which complement the Statistics Canada sessions.
+Case Study webinars show how data, volunteer management practices, and evidence-informed decision-making are applied in real organizational and community settings.
+Skills Development webinars offer an opportunity to learn new skills in data use, Excel, and more (great for beginners!).

 3. Summary and Group Reflection session (1 session)

 Participants attend one summary session, led by the Data-Driven Engagement project team.
 This session brings the learning together, creating space to reflect on key themes, connect ideas across sessions, and think about how learning can be applied moving forward.
-The Date/Time of these sessions will be shared in April 2025.
+The date and time of these sessions will be shared in June 2026.

 Together, these ten sessions are designed to balance data literacy, practical application, and thoughtful reflection.